A Week in Barcelona

 Late September 2015 was the perfect time for visiting Barcelona – warm days, balmy nights and the excitement of La Mercè festival which brings thousands of extra tourists to this already magnetic city.
-Barcelona is the capital of the autonomous community of Catalonia and Spain’s second most populated city.
+Barcelona is the capital of the autonomous community of Catalonia (Catalunya) and Spain’s second most populated city.
 Famous for its architecture, examples of its Modernista (Art Nouveau) style make a big impression on visitors to the city.
 Barcelona is also blessed with quirky monuments, a vibrant art scene, good beaches, and many good restaurants and tapas bars which we made sure to try.
 But a week here only scratches the surface of such rich tourist offerings – despite our best efforts to see it all.
 This, and following blogs, detail what we did manage to cover, both in the city and in nearby areas.

-This annual festival honors the Virgin of Grace (Mare de Déu de la Mercè) in gratitude for her protection of the city as Patron Saint.
+This annual festival honours the Virgin of Grace (Mare de Déu de la Mercè) in gratitude for her protection of the city as Patron Saint.
 Cultural and artistic presentations are held throughout the city during the last week of September, including the Parade of Giants, fireworks, traditional dances, circus acts, bands, comedy and dramatic shows.

 The participants in the parade included drummers, pipers, dancers, a horse band, district social club members, and of course, the Giants, made out of papier maché and towering above the spectators, carried by individuals within a wooden framework inside the costume.